jupyterlite/jupyterlite-sphinx/docs/full.md

 # Fullscreen access

+Once and JupyterLite example has been activate by a user, and "Open in Tab" button is available that will open the same JupyterLite instance in a separate tab.

+## custom link to JupyterLite

 You can access the JupyterLite deployment that `jupyterlite-sphinx` made for you, in fullscreen, following the `./lite/lab` and `./lite/retro` relative urls:

 - [JupyterLab](./lite/lab/index.html)